Ghislaine Landry

 Ghislaine Landry (born April 27, 1988) is a Canadian rugby union player.
 She won a gold medal at the 2015 Pan American Games as a member of the Canadian women's rugby sevens team.
-During the 2016-17 season, Landry succeeded Jen Kish as captain of the national sevens.
-On 20 October 2018, Landry became the first woman to hit the 1,000 point milestone in the women's sevens World Series.
+During the 2016–17 season, Landry succeeded Jen Kish as captain of the national sevens.
+On October 20, 2018, Landry became the first woman to hit the 1,000 point milestone in the women's sevens World Series.

 In 2016, Landry was named to Canada's first ever women's rugby sevens Olympic team, which won the bronze medal in a match against Great Britain.
 In 2017, Landry moved into first place all-time in HSBC World Rugby Women's Sevens Series scoring with 706 points.
 In June 2021, Landry was named to Canada's 2020 Summer Olympics team.

+By the time Landry retired in November 2021 she had scored a total of 1,356 career points in the women sevens series.
+This made her highest women points scorer in the history of the sevens series until in March 2024 her score was over taken by Tyla Nathan-Wong.
+Her points were obtained from 143 tries and 319 conversions over 208 games.

 Landry attended Saint Francis Xavier University.

 She came out as homosexual in 2006 and married her partner in 2018.